Bayesian epistemology: Problem of logical omniscience

 The norms of rationality according to the standard definitions of Bayesian epistemology assume logical omniscience: the agent has to make sure to exactly follow all the laws of probability for all her credences in order to count as rational.
 Whoever fails to do so is vulnerable to Dutch books and is therefore irrational.
 This is an unrealistic standard for human beings, as critics have pointed out.

 Problem of old evidence

 The problem of old evidence concerns cases in which the agent does not know at the time of acquiring a piece of evidence that it confirms a hypothesis but only learns about this supporting-relation later.
-Normally, the agent would increase her belief in the hypothesis after discovering this relation.
+Normally, the agent would increase their belief in the hypothesis after discovering this relation.
 But this is not allowed in Bayesian confirmation theory since conditionalization can only happen upon a change of the probability of the evidential statement, which is not the case.
 For example, the observation of certain anomalies in the orbit of Mercury is evidence for the theory of general relativity.
 But this data had been obtained before the theory was formulated, thereby counting as old evidence.